TunesViewer is a small, easy to use program to access iTunes-University

 Linux: Tunesviewer works well even on older computers, but you must have pygtk >= 2.16 and lxml available.
 This shouldn’t be a problem for recent versions of Ubuntu, Fedora etc, these requirements should install automatically.

-Android: 2.2 or later is recommended.
-The latest version (1.3) has improved support for Android 4.x, in addition to security improvements.
+Android: The latest version (1.3) has improved support for Android 4.x and newer, in addition to security improvements.

-- Download the install package: (.deb installer for Ubuntu/Debian based operating systems (This is newer than the version in Ubuntu/debian repository), .rpm installer for Fedora/Red Hat based operating systems.)
+- Download the install package: (New .deb installer for Ubuntu/Debian based operating systems now compatible with Ubuntu 16.04+ (This is newer than the version in Ubuntu/debian repository), .rpm installer for Fedora/Red Hat based operating systems.)

 - Open the package and it should install.
 After installing, you should see TunesViewer on your Applications – Internet menu.